JonasRu07/PatientManager/README.md

     If that didn't fixed it, you may need to delete the content of the /patient.json file also and replace it with "[ ]".
     As you will lose all data of the patients, you may want to make a backup, so you can redo your work.

+* Program gets stuck after clicking "Find all solutions"

+    Program refuses to react to interaction; your OS may even say the app isn't responding anymore.

+    Problem:

+    Due to the exponential runtime of the function the function takes a very long time to find the nest solution.
+If you experience this behavior please try one of the following fixes:

+    Fixes:

+    * Reduce the number of patients, well obvious not always reasonable

+    * Using the "Find Evo answers" Button.
+This Button executes an optimized function to find a reasonable good solution.
+It may not be the absolute best, but most of the time good enough